 Nearby the new high service pump station is operational and moving treated water to customer delivery points.
 Work on a new direct-drive diesel powered backup pump within the station was delayed but is now complete.

 Several projects have expanded the District’s 30-mile-wide water delivery system.
-In order to provide Portland, Taft, Odem, Rincom Water Supply Corp. and Seaboard Water Supply Corp. with water treated at the District's treatment complex a new west side transmission system had to be installed.
+In order to provide Portland, Taft, Odem, and Rincom Water Supply Corp. with water treated at the District's treatment complex a new west side transmission system had to be installed.

 The first element of this system is a new West Portland Pump Station located between Portland and Taft.
 It includes a new 2 million gallon treated water ground storage tank.
 Both are now operational.
 The concrete tank was built by Preload, Inc., a national tank builder, under a $1 million contract awarded in November 2009.
 The pump station was built by Holloman Corp. of San Antonio under a $730,100 contract awarded in May 2010.

-The second part of the new west side system is the West Transmission Line which being built in three sections.
-This line will effectively replace the 1952 pipeline which will become backup capacity.
+The second part of the new west side system is the new West Transmission Line.
+This line effectively replaced the 1952 pipeline which now serves Seaboard Water Supply Corp. and serves as backup capacity.

 On the east side of the District's distribution system, a one-mile 24-inch pipeline has been installed to provide better service to Aransas Pass and Port Aransas.
 The new Beasley Avenue Water Line creates a loop in the system between Avenue A and SH 361 on the north side of Ingleside.
 The line is tied to a 5-acre tract on Avenue A that will be the site of a future pump station and storage tank serving additional demand in Aransas Pass and the Rockport area.
 The new pipeline was built by H&G Contractors and the street repaving was done by J.K.
 Weaver Construction.